Fayetteville Man Faces Elder Abuse Charge After Racking Up $25,000 On Stolen Credit Cards

 Randy Phipps, 56, was arrested Monday (July 22) in connection with elder abuse.

+When confronted about the issue by the woman’s son, Phipps said he “assumed (she) would die soon and ran her cards up knowing he would not be responsible for the payments once she passed away”, according to an arrest report.

-Phipps’ 86-year-old mother-in-law, who filed the report with Fayetteville police, said she had given her daughter financial power over her, but not access to her credit cards, according to an arrest report.
+Phipps’ 86-year-old mother-in-law, who filed the report with Fayetteville police, said she had given her daughter financial power over her, but not access to her credit cards, according to the report.

 She said the agreement was to have her daughter and Phipps pay her expenses with a bank card, but nothing else.
-Police describe the woman as being in poor health and being in and out of the hospital over the last six years.
+Police describe the woman as being in poor health, with several hospitalizations over the last six years.

-The financial discrepancies came to light last year when she turned over finial power of attorney to her son.
-He found several checks made out to cash and a large amount of money missing from his mother’s credit card accounts.
+The financial discrepancies came to light last year when she turned over financial power of attorney to her son.
+He found several checks made out for cash and a large amount of money missing from his mother’s credit card accounts.

-The son said he confronted Phipps about the issue, and Phipps replied that he “assumed (she) would die soon and ran her cards up knowing he would not be responsible for the payments once she passed away”, according to the report.

 Phipps was asked to pay back the money from the cards, which stood at $25,050 — not including interest on the cards — as of July.